ahmedwael49674/RealTimeChat/readme.md

  4. message: store message content and the sender id as user_id and friend_id which is the friendship id from table friends (with this id make it easier to get all conversation messages)

 ## How to run?
+before the steps make sure you have install node.js and redis
 1. git clone the project
 2. composer install
 3. npm install